Skip to contents

 tolerance (works only in LMS OPAL)

 Defines how many characters will be taken into account to tolerate spelling mistakes.
+The exact algorithm of OPAL is unclear.

 case_sensitive (works only in LMS OPAL)